MODULE 2 - Section 3

 Deposit:

 The majority of short-term teams will be required to submit a non-refundable deposit of $100 per person for their team.
-The deposit is later deducted from the final team payment.
-The STT Department calculates when the deposit will be due; it is typically due around 4 months out under normal circumstances.
+The deposit is deducted from the final team payment.
+The STT Department calculates when the deposit will be due.
+It is usually due about four months before departure.

 Advanced Payment:

-The advanced payment is funds that the community may sooner than the final payment in order to secure earlier expenses in the preparation process.
-A common example is securing payment for lodging more than a month in advance.
+The advanced payment is funds that the community needs sooner than the final payment in order to pay earlier expenses in the preparation process, such as to secure lodging more than 30 days in advance.
+If your community needs an advanced payment, please communicate with the STT Dept.

 Final Payment:

-The final payment consists of the remaining team funds minus the deposit and any advance payment.
-The final payment is collected from the short-term team 40 days prior to the team's departure.
+The final payment consists of the total cost of the team minus the deposit and advanced payment.
+The final payment is due 40 days prior to the team's departure.
 This allows the home office time process funds, which occurs only on Mondays, in enough time for the community to receive team funds.

-Barring unique community circumstances, it is general practice for the host-coordinator to be responsible for the use and tracking of team funds related to team expenses.
+Generally, the host-coordinator is responsible for the use and tracking of team funds.

-Team funds are typically transferred to the community around 30 days prior to the team arrival in order for the coordinator to begin making preparations.
-In order to transfer funds, the host-community team must decide which bank account is best for receiving team funds so they have access to them for team expenses.
+Team funds are typically transferred to the community around 30 days prior to the team’s arrival in order for the coordinator to begin making preparations.
+In order to transfer funds, the host-community team must decide which bank account is best for receiving team funds so they have access to them.

-The Short-Term Teams Department will request that the coordinator complete a Short-Term Team Advance Request form in order to collect accurate bank information for the funds transfer.
+The Short-Term Teams Department will request that the coordinator complete a Short-Term Team Advance Request form for the funds transfer.

 Funds Tracking and Reconciliation: